thlineric/icursive-nerd-font/README.md

 Many vscode users use fonts like this with some themes that support italics, I want to do the same in vim.
 I've tried [FiraCodeiScript](https://github.com/kencrocken/FiraCodeiScript), [Operator Mono](https://www.typography.com/fonts/operator/styles) and [Dank Mono](https://dank.sh/) but their support for nerd font symbols is not very good.

-Therefore, I decided to patch some fonts that support nerd font symbols myself.
-All the fonts in this repository support nerd font symbols and should be suitable for use in TUI editors like vim.
+Therefore, I decided to patch some fonts myself.
+All these fonts should support nerd font symbols and be suitable for use in TUI editors like vim.

-However, some fonts are not free of charge, so you need to patch them by yourself.
+Some fonts are free of charge, they are patched already and you can directly use the binary files.
+However, some fonts are not free, so you need to build them by yourself if you want to use them.

 # Installation